The Mathematical Basics and the Results of the Theory of physical structures

-Under \S8, a unimetric phenomenologically symmetric geometry of two sets (a physical structure) of rank $(n+1,m+1)$ may, grosso modo, be defined as follows.
-Let the sets $\mathfrak{M}$ and $\mathfrak{N}$ be respectively an $m$-dimensional and an $n$-dimensional smooth manifolds.
-We shall designate the local coordinates of these manifolds by $x=(x^1,\ldots,x^m)$ and $\xi=(\xi^1,\ldots,\xi^n)$ considering, for the sake of definiteness, that $m\leq n$.
+of these manifolds by $x=(x^1,\ldots,x^m)$ and $\xi=(\xi^1,\ldots,\xi^n)$ considering, for the sake of definiteness, that $m\leq n$.
 Let, further, there exist a function $f:\mathfrak{M}\times\mathfrak{N}\to R$ with the domain open and dense in $\mathfrak{M}\times\mathfrak{N}$ that assigns some number to every pair from it.
 We shall call the function $f$ a metric one, and we shall not require that it should satisfy the usual metric axioms, especially as because the distances for two points from only $\mathfrak{M}$, or for two points from only $\mathfrak{N}$, are not defined.
 It is assumed that its local coordinate representation is defined by a sufficiently smooth function (8.2), which is more convenient to write down without specifying the designations for the points $i$ and $\alpha$:

-In consequence of the metric function $f$ being nondegenerate, the coordinates $x$ and $\xi$ are included into the representation (9.1) in an essential manner.
+In consequence of the metric function $f$ being nondegenerate, the coordi- \ nates $x$ and $\xi$ are included into the representation (9.1) in an essential manner.
 The latter means that no smooth locally invertible change of coordinates will result in their number in the representation (9.1) being decreased.

 We shall construct a function $F:\mathfrak{M}^{n+1}\times\mathfrak{N}^{m+1}\to R^{(n+1)(m+1)}$ with the domain natural in $\mathfrak{M}^{n+1}\times\mathfrak{N}^{m+1}$, by assigning to every cortege of length $m+n+2$ of it all $(m+1)(n+1)$ distances possible with respect to the metric function $f$ and ordered with respect to the aforesaid manifold.
 We shall say that the function $f$ defines on an $m$-dimensional and an $n$-dimensional manifolds $\mathfrak{M}$ and $\mathfrak{N}$ a phenomenologically symmetric geometry of two sets (a physical structure) of rank $(n+1,m+1)$, if locally the set of values of the constructed function $F$ in $R^{(m+1)(n+1)}$ is a subset of the set of zeros of some sufficiently smooth function $\Phi$ of $(m+1)(n+1)$ variables with $grad\Phi\neq0$ on a subset dense in the domain of the function $F$, satisfying the equation (8.1).